FAQs

 Can my child benefit from individual therapy?

-Absolutely!
-Individual therapy provides a safe and supportive space for your child to explore their feelings, build resilience, and develop coping skills.
+Absolutely.
+Individual therapy can provide a safe and supportive space for your child to explore their feelings, build resilience, and develop coping skills with the guidance of their therapist.

 How do I know if my child needs therapy?

-Children may benefit from therapy if they're experiencing challenges in school, changes in behaviour, or difficulty expressing emotions.
-It's a positive step towards their overall well-being.
+Children may benefit from therapy if they are experiencing challenges at school, changes in behaviour, or difficulty expressing emotions.
+A therapist can support them in making sense of these experiences and developing ways to cope, helping to support their overall wellbeing.

 What can my child expect in a therapy session?

-Sessions are designed to be engaging and age appropriate.
-Through play, art, and conversation, your child can express themselves in a way that feels comfortable for them.
+Sessions are tailored by your therapist to be engaging and age-appropriate.
+Through play, art, and conversation, your child can express themselves in a way that feels comfortable and natural for them.

 Is therapy only for specific issues, or can it be a general support for my child?

 Therapy can address specific concerns or provide general support for emotional growth and resilience.
-It's a flexible and personalized approach.
+Your therapist will tailor the approach to meet individual needs, creating a flexible and personalised experience.

 What type of therapy is right for my child?

-We offer a range of therapeutic approaches, each tailored to suit the individual needs of the child:
+Therapists working with Collywobbles offer a range of approaches, tailored to the individual needs of each child:

-1. Play Therapy – A child-led approach where play is used as a language to explore emotions, resolve difficulties, and develop resilience.
-Sessions typically last 50 minutes.
+Play Therapy – A child-led approach where play is used as a way to explore emotions, work through difficulties, and build resilience.
+Sessions typically last around 50 minutes.

-2. EMDR (Eye Movement Desensitisation and Reprocessing) – A structured therapy designed to help process traumatic memories.
-When processing is in progress, sessions may extend to 90 minutes, depending on the child’s needs.
+EMDR (Eye Movement Desensitisation and Reprocessing) – A structured approach used to support the processing of traumatic memories.
+When processing is underway, sessions may extend to around 90 minutes, depending on the child’s needs.

-3. CBT (Cognitive Behavioural Therapy) – A practical, goal-focused therapy that helps children identify and reframe unhelpful thoughts and behaviours.
-Sessions typically last 50-60 minutes.
+CBT (Cognitive Behavioural Therapy) – A practical, goal-focused approach that helps children recognise and reshape unhelpful thoughts and behaviours.
+Sessions typically last around 50–60 minutes.

 How long do therapy sessions for children typically last?